facetoe/terminote2/README.md

 ##What does it run on?
-I've tested it on Ubuntu and OS X. If you have trouble getting it to run on another *nix platform file a issue and I'll see if I can fix it.
+I've tested it on Mint, Ubuntu and OS X. If you have trouble getting it to run on another *nix platform please file an issue and I'll see if I can fix it.

-##How do I use it?
-Run terminote with the `-h` flag for the most up to date usage information.
-Here is a sample of its output:

-    Terminote version 1.0 - a command line note tool.

-    Terminote reacts differently depending on how you call it.
-    If you pipe data to it, or supply a command line argument, Terminote runs in non-interactive mode.
-    If you call terminote with no arguments from the shell, terminote will enter interactive mode.

-    ARGUMENTS: Arguments in capitals are destructive, lower case leaves notes intact.
-      -h: Print this message and quit.
-      -P: Prints the last note only, no path or number, then deletes it.
-      -F: Prints the last note with full info (path/time/num) then deletes it.
-      -N: Prints the note at the supplied note number and deletes it, if it exists.
-Requires an integer argument.
-      -D: Deletes the note at supplied note number, if it exists.
-Requires an integer argument.
-      -R: Deletes all notes.
-      -p: Prints the note at the supplied note number, leaving it intact.
-Requires an integer argument.
-      -l: Prints all the notes leaving them intact.
-      -f: Searches for notes containing supplied sub string and prints them, leaving them intact.
-Requires a string argument.
-      -a: Appends a note to the list.
-Requires a string argument.

-    CONTACT:
-      Please email any bugs, requests or hate mail to facetoe@ymail.com, or file a bug at https://github.com/facetoe/terminote2

-###Examples:

-You can save the output of a command:

-`$ cal | ./terminote`

-Then "pop" it out again with the `-P` flag for just the note, or the `-F` flag for all the info, eg:

-    $ ./terminote -P
-         March 2013
-    Su Mo Tu We Th Fr Sa
-                    1  2
-     3  4  5  6  7  8  9
-    10 11 12 13 14 15 16
-    17 18 19 20 21 22 23
-    24 25 26 27 28 29 30
-    31

-    $ ./terminote -F
-    NoteNum: 1
-    Path: /Users/fragmachine/git/terminote2/src
-    Time: Fri Mar  1 18:18:30 2013

-         March 2013
-    Su Mo Tu We Th Fr Sa
-                    1  2
-     3  4  5  6  7  8  9
-    10 11 12 13 14 15 16
-    17 18 19 20 21 22 23
-    24 25 26 27 28 29 30
-    31

-If you call terminote with no arguments, it enters interactive mode:

-    $ ./terminote

-    Welcome to Terminote interactive:
-    (w) to insert new note
-    (a) and (d) to navigate through notes
-    (e) to print all notes
-    (g) to delete all notes
-    (f) to search for notes
-    (m) to print this message
-    (q) to quit

 ##Why?
-I wanted to learn about linked lists and C, so this is what I came up with.
+I wanted to learn about linked lists and C and this what I came up with.

 ##It doesn't work.